 CLEVELAND, Ohio, January 12, 2015 – On December 15, 2014, after a two-week trial before the Honorable Harry A. Hanna, a Cleveland jury rendered a personal injury verdict for an Autozone store manager against Honeywell International Inc. as a successor to The Bendix Corporation (“Bendix”) in the Court of Common Pleas, Cuyahoga County, Ohio.

-The plaintiff, represented by mesothelioma attorney Donald P. Blydenburgh of Levy Konigsberg LLP, a nationally-recognized asbestos litigation firm, and Ohio mesothelioma lawyer Christopher J. Hickey of McDermott & Hickey LLC, filed a lawsuit1 against Bendix alleging that the asbestos-containing Bendix brakes that the defendants sold to aftermarket shops through the late 1980s proximately caused plaintiff’s malignant mesothelioma, a lethal cancer caused by asbestos exposure.
+The plaintiff, represented by an experienced mesothelioma attorney with Levy Konigsberg LLP, a nationally-recognized asbestos litigation firm, and Ohio mesothelioma lawyer Christopher J. Hickey of McDermott & Hickey LLC, filed a lawsuit1 against Bendix alleging that the asbestos-containing Bendix brakes that the defendants sold to aftermarket shops through the late 1980s proximately caused plaintiff’s malignant mesothelioma, a lethal cancer caused by asbestos exposure.

 The plaintiff’s mesothelioma lawyers investigated possible sources of their client’s asbestos exposure and found that he was exposed to asbestos fibers from his work with Bendix brakes throughout his employment at AutoZone from 1985 to at least 1989, during such time that he would sand the new brakes for customers so that they would not squeak when the customer would install them at home.
 During the trial, the plaintiff’s mesothelioma lawyers were able to prove that not only was plaintiff unknowingly exposed to asbestos from sanding Bendix brakes, but Bendix had needlessly included asbestos in those brakes as it had designed, manufactured and sold non-asbestos brakes for vehicles decades earlier.